 Remember that the primary purpose of search intent is to help users accomplish a task.
-This means that the search engine algorithm is going to filter search results to that effect, according to the perceived search intent of the user.
+This means that the search engine algorithm will filter search results to that effect, according to the perceived search intent of the user.
 So, in other words, you have to define what type of website you plan to build and to gear your content toward that objective.

-For example, if you want to build an informational website, then you have to create information-rich content that also provides answers to a specific question or questions.
+For example, if you want to build an informational website, you must create information-rich content that answers a specific question or questions.
 Accurate information is going to hold more value than general intelligence.

-If you plan to target transactional user search intent, then you have to provide information on your product or service, as well as show reviews for it.
+If you plan to target transactional user search intent, you have to provide information on your product or service and show reviews for it.
 You can also consider using data to identify strong purchase intent and to tailor your content accordingly.

-Navigational searches are easy enough to understand and even more comfortable to put to your advantage as all you have to do is to make your website distinct from other websites with relevant content.
+Navigational searches are easy enough to understand and even more comfortable to put to your advantage.
+All you have to do is make your website distinct from other websites with relevant content.

 Search intent is not something that is yet to come.
 It’s already being applied in the current Google algorithm.
 Stay updated; build your knowledge.
 After all, the experience isn’t just power; it’s also profit.